Current issues and what the World Food Programme is doing

 However, the gradual recovery and gains made are being threatened as below average rains, conflict and trade disruptions combined with limited humanitarian access and resources have left thousands of people in need of lifesaving food and nutrition assistance.

-An estimated 731,000 people remain in “crisis” and “emergency”, according to the latest findings from the Food Security and Nutrition Analysis Unit for Somalia (FSNAU).
+The number of people in Crisis and Emergency now stands at 855,000, a 17 percent increase from the beginning of the year, according to the latest findings from the Food Security and Nutrition Analysis Unit for Somalia (FSNAU).
 People belonging to these households require urgent lifesaving humanitarian assistance to help meet immediate food needs, including critical nutrition and health support for those acutely malnourished, particularly children.